AArcueid/loongson-safety-vision/README.md

 | Reflective Vest | `no-vest` | Must NOT be present |

 > **Why `no-vest` instead of `vest`?** Our dataset has significantly more high-quality `no-vest` annotations.
 The negative-class detection is more reliable than positive `vest` detection for this dataset.
+> **Actually there are also another test items like mask,gloves,no-gloves,person,boots,but since the accuracy problem I only take the top3 accurate and also the most common items into account.Of cause you can add them if needed.

 ### API Usage